gammu/gammu/docs/manual/smsd/config.rst

     Driver = odbc
     Host = smsd

-The DNS definition (in :file:`~/.odbc.ini` on UNIX) for using MySQL server would look like:
+The DSN definition (in :file:`~/.odbc.ini` on UNIX) for using MySQL server would look like:

 .. code-block:: ini